Drup/drup.github.io/_drafts/difflists.md

 val myfmt : (string -> string -> 'v, 'v) format
 {% endhighlight %}

 This is the type we wanted!
 Now that we have a format type, we need to build up a `printf` function.
-What should be the type of `printf myfmt` ?
+What should be the type of `printf myfmt`?
 It has two holes to fill by strings and it should return a string, so the type should be `string -> string -> string`.
 Since the type of `myfmt` is `(string -> string -> 'v,`v) t`, we can use unification again.

 We would have the following type:
 {% highlight ocaml %}
 val printf : ('ty, string) t -> 'ty
 {% endhighlight %}

 Let's check that it works, if we give `myfmt` to `printf`, `'ty` unifies with `string -> string -> 'v`, `'v` unifies with `string`, so `printf myfmt` is of type `string -> string -> tring`.
 Fabulous.

 In order to implement `printf`, we first need to implement the version by continuation which takes as argument a function consuming the resulting string. `kfprintf f myfmt ...` is morally equivalent to `f (printf myfmt ...)`.
-However, since you can't manipulate a variable number of arguments in OCaml, we can't write the dots `...`.
+However, since we can't manipulate a variable number of arguments in OCaml, we can't write the dots `...`.
 The solution is to always place the variable number of arguments at the end and to use continuations.

 {% highlight ocaml %}
 val kprintf : (string -> 'v) -> ('ty, 'v) format -> 'ty